aws-ia/terraform-aws-eks-blueprints/patterns/eks-automode/automode-custom-nodepools/README.md

 Terraform file `eks-automode-config.tf` applies NodeClass and NodePool objects.
 It also creates the node IAM role and EKS Access Entry for custom nodes, and applies default EBS storage class and AWS LB ingress class.

-To add new Node Pools and Node Classes, just add theis yaml files to the folder and update file `eks-automode-config.tf` with the added yaml file names.
+To add new Node Pools and Node Classes, just add the yaml files to the folder and update file `eks-automode-config.tf` with the added yaml file names.

 Deploy
 ---

 Apply terraform files:

 ```bash